Thao & the Get Down Stay Down: History

 In early 2010, Nguyen collaborated with Mirah, culminating in a collaborative album.

 The band's track "When We Swam" is the opening theme for the Australian prime-time TV series Offspring (which premiered in Australia in August 2010).

 The band also composed and performed the soundtrack for the 2011 film, American Teacher.

 On October 25, 2012, Ribbon Music announced Nguyen signed with the label for the release of her new album entitled, We the Common, and unveiled the first single "Holy Roller" via YouTube.
-The album, released on February 5, 2013, features 12 tracks including a collaboration with indie songstress Joanna Newsom on "Kindness Be Conceived", Nguyen and Newsom having met at a songwriters' retreat.
+The album, released on February 5, 2013, features 12 tracks including a collaboration with indie singer Joanna Newsom on "Kindness Be Conceived", Nguyen and Newsom having met at a songwriters' retreat.
 This time around, she says, her album is "a lot less about my problems and more about how I could be a better participant in my life.
 There's a sense of revival and gratitude throughout the record that adds to this vitality of it."
 As part of the promotional tour for the album, Thao & the Get Down Stay Down joined the lineup of numerous music festivals, including 2013's South by Southwest and Outside Lands Music and Arts Festival.

 In November 2013 the band released an EP, The Feeling Kind, which included cover versions of songs by Melanie, the Troggs, and Yo La Tengo.

 Thao & the Get Down Stay Down released their fourth studio album, A Man Alive, on March 4, 2016.
 The album was produced by Merrill Garbus, who also produced Thao and Mirah's collaborative album, Thao + Mirah.

 Thao & the Get Down Stay Down released their fifth album Temple, Nguyen's first album since coming out publicly to the press as queer.
 The A.V.
 Club wrote that the album marks "the reconciliation of her queer identity and her Vietnamese culture with a 10-song set that similarly combines post-punk deconstruction with hi-fi grooves."

 On October 3, 2021, Nguyen announced via Instagram that the group was "dissolving," with her and Thompson "moving on to pursue other projects."